aniket-mish/answer-me-tolkien/README.md

 # answer-me-tolkien

-This is a simple RAG application built using langchain and chroma database.
+This is a simple RAG-based application built using langchain and chroma database.

 ## How to use